 On Thursday 25th March 2021, CCF Victoria hosted our first Positive Plans – Positive Futures Mental Health & Wellbeing Summit, at Caulfield Racecourse, Melbourne.

 This first of its kind industry event bought together more than 120 professionals in civil construction, mental health and Occupational Health & Safety.
 The Summit comprised presentations, panel Q&A sessions and discussions with some of Australia’s leading subject matter experts in the field of mental health.

-Facilitated by John Kilgour (CEO, CCF Victoria) and Adrian Panozzo (Project Manager, Positive Plans – Positive Futures Program), this Summit was designed to bring industry leaders together to highlight the critical issues pertaining to mental health within our industry, and the importance of building practical action plans to address such issues within our workplaces – with the goal of bringing powerful and sustainable change.
+Facilitated by Adrian Panozzo (Project Manager, Positive Plans – Positive Futures Program), this Summit was designed to bring industry leaders together to highlight the critical issues pertaining to mental health within our industry, and the importance of building practical action plans to address such issues within our workplaces – with the goal of bringing powerful and sustainable change.

 The construction industry is one of those sectors where there is an opportunity and need for change in the way projects are procured, planned and delivered.
 Recognising the importance of directly addressing these issues, CCF Victoria is taking the initiative to support owners and managers in the civil construction industry to create mentally healthy workplaces by assisting them to develop mental health action plans for businesses that can be used as demonstration of their capability when they tender for projects.

 These action plans are the first of their kind in the construction industry and they are being co-designed with input from all parts of the construction industry.”

 CCF Victoria would like to thank the following Guest Speakers:

 - Jo Stanley – Event Host – TV and Radio host, writer, podcaster, comedian, MC and keynote speaker, executive life coach, content creator.